How to pay international contractors in Uruguay [2024]

 Can you pay contractors in Uruguay in your home currency?

 It’s usually best to pay international contractors in their local currency (Uruguayan pesos for contractors in Uruguay).
-However, many international contractors prefer to be paid in currencies like USD, so be sure to establish a written agreement explicitly stating the chosen currency.
+However, some international contractors prefer to be paid in currencies like USD, so be sure to establish a written agreement explicitly stating the chosen currency.

 Can you manually pay contractors in Uruguay?